reo6/steering-wheel/README.md

 ### Getting raw mouse data.

 No pyautogui or no cursor monitoring.
 I had to read raw data of a specific mouse.
 After a few hours of research, I found ``evdev``!
-It was a python library, first I though I needed to use C for such low level stuff, but I was lucky.
+It was a python library, at first, I thought I needed to use C for such low level stuff, but I was lucky.

 It took me some time to figure out ``evdev``.

-I wanted to use my regular mouse to browse menu and such thing, so I disabled the microsoft mouse with ``xinput``, I had to do it everytime I plug it in.
+I wanted to use my regular mouse to browse menus and such things, so I disabled the microsoft mouse with ``xinput``, I had to do it everytime I plug it in.
 I was still able to read raw data.

 And now;